yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 An example configuration with 3 schedule entries given below:-
  * Uses 3 Queues (Q0-Q2).
 Each Q has a Gate associated in h/w.
 Maximum 8 Queues/Gates supported
  * 2 higher priority Gates open for 125usec (Q1 and Q2) each about 10 packets
- * Q7 is the higest priority Queue and Q0 is the lowest priority
+ * Q7 is the highest priority Queue and Q0 is the lowest priority
  * 1 lower priority (Q0) opens remaining gates for 250 usec

 Here are the steps to configure this schedule.